bueler/p4pdes/c/README.md

   * My book does not contain PETSc installation instructions, though it has minimal advice.
 Maintaining installation information is the job of PETSc developers, not me.
-(Thank goodness.)
+(Thank goodness!)
+  * Please make sure to [download the latest release of p4pdes](https://github.com/bueler/p4pdes/releases/) which is compatible with your PETSc version.
+Note that package managers (such as [apt for debian systems](https://wiki.debian.org/Apt)) may contain older versions of PETSc that are incompatible with the newest release of [p4pdes](https://github.com/bueler/p4pdes/).
   * [CONFIGS.md](CONFIGS.md) contains some of the `configure` commands which work on the author's machines.
 These are minimal installation suggestions.
+  * See [`../README.md`](../README.md) for how to set-up shell environments so that you can go back and forth between the PETSc version you use for C program development, and also maintain a copy of PETSc which was installed to support Firedrake.
-  * My book does not help the reader with debugging C programs.
+  * My book does not help the reader with tools for debugging C programs, but that is an important skill to have.
-  * Make sure to [download the latest release](https://github.com/bueler/p4pdes/releases/) compatible with your PETSc version.
-Package managers (such as apt) may only contain older versions of PETSc that are incompatible with newer releases of p4pdes.

 ### compile and run one example